freon4dsl/Freon-documentation/src/routes/020_Getting_Started/010_Installation.md

 </Note>

 ## Next steps
-Now you are ready for a closer look at ProjectIt.
+Now you are ready for a closer look at Freon.
 You can for instance:

 * Have a look at how the example language is defined by browsing through the language definition files in the <a href="https://github.com/projectit-org/ProjectIt-example" target="_blank">ProjectIt Example project</a>.
   You can find them in `~/src/defs`.
 * Read [Developing a language](/030_Developing_a_Language) to see how you can create your own language.
 * Have a look at the [structure](/020_Getting_Started/020_Project_Structure) of the generated project.
-* See what the different options there are for calling the [ProjectIt generator](/020_Getting_Started/030_Calling_the_Generator).
+* See what the different options there are for calling the [Freon generator](/020_Getting_Started/030_Calling_the_Generator).

+If you are working with Webstorm, you might consider installing the plugin <a href="https://plugins.jetbrains.com/plugin/7677-awesome-console" target="_blank">Awesome Console</a>.
+This plugin redirects a click on an error message in the console to the correct position in any of the language definition files.